 Part-time working alongside university studies

-As a student on a full-time professional training course, it is expected that your primary focus would be your full-time university studies.
-If you're considering part-time paid employment alongside your university studies it is advised that you discuss your position with your personal tutor before committing.
+As a student on a full-time professional training course, it is expected that your primary focus will be your full-time university studies.
+If you're considering part-time paid employment alongside your university studies, it is advised that you discuss your position with your personal tutor before committing.